arend-lang/site/src/tutorial/PartI/synndef.md

 {% endarend %}

 As demonstrated in the definition of {%ard%}foo{%endard%}, if a parameter is not used, you can omit the specification of its name by using the symbol `_`.
-Also, if several consequtive parameters have the same type, they can be merged:
+Also, if several consecutive parameters have the same type, they can be merged:
 {%ard%}(x _ : Nat){%endard%} is equivalent to {%ard%}(x : Nat) (_ : Nat){%endard%}.

 Note that in contrast to Haskell, types of parameters should always be specified: